 Field-hunting tip

-Look in sedimentary sandstone country — that is the host setting where moqui marbles typically forms.
+Look in sedimentary sandstone country, the host setting where moqui marbles typically forms.
 If you start seeing quartz, sandstone in float, you are in the right ground.
 Field specimens usually show a spherical concretions habit, so train your eye for that shape before scanning the outcrop.